Dubai: No Nol card in the future as upgrade announced

 The spaces were inaugurated when a group of delivery riders took to a field for a friendly cricket match

-Dubai's existing card-based ticketing system Nol will be upgraded to an account-based one that uses central wallet technology.
+Dubai's card-based ticketing system, Nol, is set to undergo an upgrade to an account-based system that uses central wallet technology.
 The project requires an investment of Dh350 million and uses artificial intelligence (AI) technologies such as facial recognition.
 It was not immediately clear how the facial recognition feature would be implemented.

 Currently, the system requires users to have a physical or digital card.
 The new project provides a digital payment system that leverages a centralised transport fare wallet technology.
 A digital wallet is an online service used to make payments electronically or store e-tickets or documents.